sean-ww/react-redux-datatable/CONTRIBUTING.md

 ### Development

-You can get started with development by building the example.
+You can get started with development by using storybook:
-You will need a working api to do this.
-See ```apiLocation``` in example/example.jsx.
 ```
-npm run build:example:watch
+npm run storybook
 ```

-You can then view example/index.html locally.
+You can then go to the provided localhost link.

 ### Running Tests